 Departmental Seminars are held during term throughout the year at 12.45 on Mondays.
-Michaelmas term seminars will be held via Microsoft Teams, with details for Hilary and Trinity terms to follow.
+Michaelmas term seminars will be held via a combination of Microsoft Teams and inperson attendance, with details for Hilary and Trinity terms to follow.
 See the departmental website for further details.
 Attendance is mandatory for first-year research students; second- and third-year students are very much encouraged to attend.